soundpress/RulesOfNYC/docs/c16/index.rst

 (j) Effect of Sale: Filing the Sale Record with the Loft Board.

    (1) Except as provided in paragraph (2) below, within 30 calendar days of the sale of improvements to the owner, pursuant to MDL § 286(6), the owner must file a Loft Board-approved Sale Record, which provides the following information: address of IMD and location of unit; name and telephone number of incoming tenant; description of improvements conveyed; purchase price; and rent.
-Failure by the owner to file the required Sale Record within 30 calendar days of the sale of improvements may subject the owner to a civil penalty, as determined by the Loft Board in accordance with 29 RCNY § 2-11.1 of these Rules.
+Failure by the owner to file the required Sale Record within 30 calendar days of the sale of improvements may subject the owner to a civil penalty, as determined by the Loft Board in accordance with 29 RCNY § 2-11.1.

    (2) If a prospective incoming tenant purchases the improvements in the IMD unit, no further filing is required.
 Unless the Loft Board is otherwise informed, receipt by the Loft Board of a Disclosure Form is presumed to be notice that a sale to the prospective incoming tenant identified has taken place within 60 calendar days following receipt of such Disclosure Form, or 60 calendar days following the last deadline modification approved by the Loft Board.